microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputAnimationRecording.md

 ## Input Recording Service

-[Input Recording Service](xref:Microsoft.MixedReality.Toolkit.Input.InputRecordingService) takes data from the main camera transform and active hand controllers and stores it in an internal buffer.
+[`InputRecordingService`](xref:Microsoft.MixedReality.Toolkit.Input.InputRecordingService) takes data from the main camera transform and active hand controllers and stores it in an internal buffer.
 When requested this data is then serialized into binary files for storage and later replay.

 <a target="_blank" href="../../Documentation/Images/InputSimulation/MRTK_InputAnimation_RecordingDiagram.png">
   <img src="../../Documentation/Images/InputSimulation/MRTK_InputAnimation_RecordingDiagram.png" title="Recording input animation" width="80%" class="center" />
 </a>

-To start recording input call the [StartRecording](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.StartRecording) function.
-[StopRecording](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.StopRecording) will pause recording (but not discard the data recorded so far, use [DiscardRecordedInput](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.DiscardRecordedInput) to do this if needed).
+To start recording input call the [`StartRecording`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.StartRecording) function. [`StopRecording`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.StopRecording) will pause recording (but not discard the data recorded so far, use [`DiscardRecordedInput`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.DiscardRecordedInput) to do this if needed).

 By default the size of the recording buffer is limited to 30 seconds.
 This allows the recording service to keep recording in the background without accumulating too much data, and then save the last 30 seconds when required.
-The time interval can be changed using the [RecordingBufferTimeLimit](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.RecordingBufferTimeLimit) property, or recording can be unlimited using the [UseBufferTimeLimit](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.UseBufferTimeLimit) option.
+The time interval can be changed using the [`RecordingBufferTimeLimit`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.RecordingBufferTimeLimit) property, or recording can be unlimited using the [`UseBufferTimeLimit`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.UseBufferTimeLimit) option.

 The data in the recording buffer can be saved in a binary file using the [SaveInputAnimation](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityInputRecordingService.SaveInputAnimation*) function.